BPD and long-distance relationships are not the most, erm, compatible combination.

 Depression / Suicidal Thoughts

 Love can be so painful when you have BPD.
-You grow so attached to your favourite person that it physically hurts to be without them, like they are the very oxygen you breathe.
-It may sound poetic and passionate – but in reality, it’s extremely distressing.
+You grow so attached that it physically hurts to be without them, as though they are the very oxygen you breathe.
+It may sound like poetic, passionate mush – but in reality, it’s extremely distressing.

 It is being unable to eat or sleep because we miss you so much.
 It is experiencing excruciating emptiness and suicidal thoughts because our self-identity is in tatters.
 You are our support system so we run to you for comfort – but distance can make our depression even harder for you to deal with.